 d) Report the number of course sections and the total percentage of course sections that were not able to meet the textbook and instructional materials posting deadline for the academic year.
 Provide an explanation as to why the course sections were not able to meet the posting deadline.
 Note: A course section is not considered in compliance if all textbooks and instructional materials in the course section were not entered by the deadline.

 Fall 2017

-There were 330 courses (1,240 course sections) that had adoptions that were either submitted after the deadline or a textbook change was made after the deadline.
+There were 330 courses (1,240 course sections) that had adoptions that either had a textbook or instructional material change or was submitted after the posting deadline.